mapr-demos/spark-graphframes/README.md

 # Introduction
 This repo contains Python code examples to analyze and search Facebook graph data with the new [GraphFrames](http://graphframes.github.io/) capability in Spark.
 The example shows an end-to-end flow for loading, running queries and graph algorithms.
+[Consult this blog post](https://www.mapr.com/blog/using-spark-graphframes-analyze-facebook-connections) for more info.

 MapR provides a fast, developer-friendly platform for Spark along with a sandbox VM that gives you an easy way to start trying some examples with your own data.

 ### Loading the Example onto MapR

-Use the following steps to run these examples on the sandbox (also to be summarized in a forthcoming blog post).
+Use the following steps to run these examples on the sandbox.

 * Download the latest MapR sandbox from [mapr.com/sandbox](http://mapr.com/sandbox).
 You can also install the MapR Converged Community Edition on a cluster for free at [mapr.com/download](http://mapr.com/download), or start with a pre-existing cluster already running Spark.